The three things businesses need to know about messaging

 There are many ways to accomplish this automation.
 There may be over 100 Chatbot platforms in the market right now.
 The challenge is which of these platforms has the right feature set, capabilities and long-term strategy and viability to suit your needs?
 In some simple cases a Bot platform may not be needed.
 There are capabilities and techniques that can be used right within platforms like Salesforce to help create basic levels of Chatbot automation and even approach self-service capabilities.

-Our team has very deep experience in the Messaging space, as well as with implementing automation of all kinds with Chatbots.
+Our team has very deep experience in the Messaging space, as well as with implementing automation of all kinds with Einstein Bots and Chatbots.
 We’d love the opportunity to help you with your Messaging strategy to ensure your organization and your customers get the most out of this emerging business channel!